pmean/build-website/text/04/survival-sample-size.md

     [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=8720017&dopt=Abstract)

 You could also use the rule of 50 as a rough guide to whether the sample size is adequate.
-It\'s a concept that I first learned about from the Statistical Rules of Thumb web site <http://www.vanbelle.org/>.
+It's a concept that I first learned about from the Statistical Rules of Thumb web site <http://www.vanbelle.org/>.

-Unfortunately, I can\'t find the details of the rule of 50 anymore.
+Unfortunately, I can't find the details of the rule of 50 anymore.
 The derivation is quite simple, and I have all the details at

 -   [Stats: Quick sample size calculations (October